 An engaged and well supported workforce

-The Shire is committed to attracting, training and retaining a skilled and engaged workforce to achieve the outcomes in the Council Plan.
+The Shire is committed to attracting, training and retaining skilled and engaged workforce to achieve the outcomes in the Council Plan.
 The Workforce Plan is regularly reviewed to ensure workforce resources are aligned with community needs.
-As of 2024, the Shire employed a headcount of 44 staff to deliver services.